Fiery Sichuan specialties like explosive chicken & chili oil fish

 "Mouth-numbing wizardry via fiery flavors is going down at Z&Y in Chinatown.
 These Sichuan dishes demand your attention.
 Specialties include fish filet soaked in hot chili oil, mapo tofu with lip-tingling spice, and clay pots filled with chilis and an aquarium’s worth of shellfish.
 We never leave without that mapo tofu and a bowl of hot and sour soup.
 The snug space is málà heaven for anyone who loves a good mouth burn.
 And since the menu is a short novel (it would take weekly visits for a year to try every dish), you’ll be back." - julia chen 1, lani conway, ricky rodriguez

-"Z&Y Restaurant in Chinatown is celebrating the holiday with a special menu featuring dishes such as Szechuan-style chicken, salt and pepper crab, and fish filet with flaming chile oil." - Dianne de Guzman
+"I like Z&Y's special Lunar New Year menu that highlights bold Sichuan flavors, with dishes such as Szechuan-style chicken, salt-and-pepper crab, and fish filet with flaming chile oil." - Dianne de Guzman

 "Mouth-numbing wizardry via fiery flavors is going down at Z&Y in Chinatown.
 These Sichuan dishes demand your attention.
 Specialties include fish filet soaked in hot chili oil, mapo tofu with lip-tingling spice, and clay pots filled with chilis and an aquarium’s worth of shellfish.
 We never leave without that mapo tofu and a bowl of hot and sour soup.
 The snug space is málà heaven for anyone who loves a good mouth burn.
-And since the menu is a short novel (it would take weekly visits for a year to try every dish), you’ll be back." - Julia Chen
+And since the menu is a short novel (it would take weekly visits for a year to try every dish), you’ll be back.
+RESERVE A TABLE WITH RESERVE A TABLE" - Julia Chen